trautw/Energy/docs/_pages/04_physics.md

 # What is energy?
 Energy is the ability to do work

+Since electrical energy is being transported to every household and can be converted to a force or heat so easily we focus on generating electrical energy.

 # Properties of energy
 Energy cannot be created or destroyed.
 But it can be transformed into different forms like kinetical or potential energy.